gaak99/oxly/README.md

 #Status
 Brand new as of late Oct 2016.

-Used daily by the author but that's total usage so far -- beta testers and comments welcome.
+Used dailyish by the author (w/2 Dropbox clients) but that's total usage so far -- beta testers aka early adopters and comments welcome (email gaak99 @ gmail.com).

 #Intro
 oxit uses the Dropbox API to observ/merge diffs of any two Dropbox file revisions with a git-style cli.

-So you can edit/save the same file on multiple clients (laptop, Android Orgzly) and then later run oxit (on laptop) to observe the diffs and merge/resolve-conflicts if necessary.
+So you can edit/save the same file on multiple clients (laptop, Android Orgzly) and then later run oxit (on laptop) to observe the diffs, merge last two revisions (and resolve-conflicts if necessary), and push merged file to Dropbox.

 The merge cmd is user setable and defaults to the emacs/client ediff cmd.

-And oxit has a git(1) style cli flow we all know and love/hate
+## Keywords
+emacs ediff org-mode orgzly dropbox cloud sync

 #Backstory

-*Every time* you edit/save or copy over an existing file a new revision is made.
+Very nicely, *every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.
 And Dropbox will save them for 1 month (free) or 1 year (paid).
 And as a long time casual Dropbox user this was news to me recently.

 And my fave org-mode mobile app Orgzly supports Dropbox but not git(1) yet so I needed a way to merge notes that are modified on both laptop and mobile.

 And if you squint hard enough Dropbox's auto-versioning looks like lightweight commits and maybe we can simulate a (limited) DVCS here.

-#Caveats

-As far as a poor-man's DVCS goes, oxit is useful when git is not avail but lacks many of git's often used features...

-* oxit is not git

-* Only handles a single file on Dropbox as remote repo

 #Quick start
 ##One time
 * Install